| Crawford "Cherokee

 his posse fled.
 Shortly afterward the Crittenden brothers escaped in

+the dark.
 It was after this incident that Crawford

 Goldsby gained the alias "Cherokee Bill."
 While Effie Crittenden was